Revelations (Alvin Ailey): Background

 Born in 1931 in Rogers, Texas, Alvin Ailey was raised by a young, single mother named Lula Elizabeth.
 Due to the Great Depression and racial segregation, there was a large struggle for finding work and the two of them were forced to move often.
 As a result, Ailey spent the first twelve years of his life in various Texas small towns with only his mother to provide for the family.
 Ailey grew up in the stereotypical black, impoverished South, and he found refuge in the church.
 To describe his childhood, Ailey said, "I was miserable then and felt very alone".
 When Ailey was 11 years old, his mother chose to relocate to Los Angeles, California, with the intention of becoming employed.
-Alvin followed shortly after, for he stayed in Texas for a brief time to finish the school year.
+Alvin followed shortly after, though he stayed in Texas for a brief time to finish the school year.

-Upon finding his place in California at the Thomas Jefferson High School, Ailey became involved with glee club, poetry, and language.
+Upon finding his place in California at the Thomas Jefferson High School, Ailey became involved with Glee Club, poetry, and language.
 At 18 years old, he was introduced by his good friend Carmen De Lavallade to dancer Lester Horton, who later became Ailey's dance mentor.
 When Ailey joined Horton's dance school at the age of 22, he was introduced to a wide range of dance styles.
 Ailey progressed greatly while studying at the school, and when Horton suddenly died in 1953, Ailey became the new artistic director of the company.
 Five years later at age 27, Ailey founded the Alvin Ailey American Dance Theater to present his vision of honoring the African-American culture through dance.